The Hard Hat Day

 The “Hard Hat Day” took place on Tuesday 22 June.
-28 people attended six sessions, four sessions in the morning and two in the afternoon.
+As a result, 28 people attended six sessions, four sessions in the morning and two in the afternoon.
+See also the Blog for more information.

 During the sessions Amanda Le Page, the church architect, and Duncan Johnson, from Westcountry Stonemasons, explained what had been done to the Church and what still needed to be done.

 The project has been unusual as the entire timetable has been dictated by the five species of bats resident in the Church.
-One of these species, the grey long-eared bat, is extremely rare and significant measures had to be undertaken to protect it.
+However, one of these species, the grey long-eared bat, is extremely rare and significant measures had to be undertaken to protect it.

-Amanda explained that normally such a project would have started at the top and worked down, but in this case they were not allowed to start work on the tower until April, nor were they allowed to work on the top of the walls of the south and north aisles.
+Amanda explained that normally such a project would have started at the top and worked down.
+However, in this case they were not allowed to start work on the tower until April, nor were they allowed to work on the top of the walls of the south and north aisles.

 Amanda explained that there are tiny holes in the stonework for the bats to enter.
 (These were impossible to see…)